threefoldfoundation/info_threefold_pub/wiki/tfgrid/cloudunits/resource_units_calc_cloudunits.md

 cu = min((mru - 1) / 4, cru * 4 / 2, sru / 50)
 ```

-1 GB of memory is subtracted for the operating system to function.
+- 1 GB of memory is subtracted for the operating system to function.
+- please note minimal passmark per CU (with 4GB mem), needs to be 1000 passmark at farming side, this is not being checked today but might be done in future.
+If your chosen CPU has less than 1000 passmark per CU (of 4 GB mem), it could be your final CU's will be lower once that feature is introduced.

 <!-- > NOTE 17 Jan: some possible abuse has been found, we will do research how to adjust calculations to avoid this.  -->